 Just remember not to rely purely on powdered sunscreen for your daily SPF—think of it more as a makeup-friendly supplement for sunscreen touch-ups throughout the day.

 As I mentioned above, this extremely lightweight product is a personal favorite for my slightly oily skin.
 I keep a tube in every bag I own (and my car’s glove compartment) so I’m never without.
 And with just the slightest tint, it gives my fair skin a touch of healthy-looking color on the go.

 The Best Sunscreens for Reapplication on the Go

 Maintaining your SPF shield throughout the day is no longer a chore thanks to the new niche, innovative, and—most importantly—barely-there sunscreen products on the market.
-Ahead, discover some of the best sunscreens for reapplication on the market today (either recommended by Dr. Rogers or heavily tested by yours truly), and soak up that vitamin D (safely).
+Ahead, discover some of the best sunscreens for reapplication on the market today.

 Dr. Rogers lovers a multi-tasker, and no product does it better than Ilia’s Super Serum.
 It fits seamlessly into your makeup routine, offering protection from UVA, UVB, UVC, and blue light damage.
 The formula also features hyaluronic acid, plant-based squalane, and niacinamide for an added moisture boost for touch-ups throughout the day.